riley-paul/personal-website/src/pages/projects/personal_website.md

 date: 2022-09
 ---

+> Perfection is the enemy of the good

 Coming fresh off the rebuild of my [photography site](https://photo.rileypaul.ca) using [Astro](https://astro.build/), I decided to make myself a personal website to showcase my projects and experience.

 ## Design